A key part of the

 HGSF provides direct, evidence-based and context-specific support to governments to design and manage school feeding programmes sourced with local agricultural production.

-Part of PCD's work on the HGSF initiative is to examine country readiness and key operational trade-offs, benchmarks, and good practice on how HGSF can most effectively stimulate local agricultural production, boost local and regional food production and create jobs and profit-making opportunities in rural communities.
+key operational trade-offs, benchmarks, and good practice on how HGSF can most effectively stimulate local agricultural production, boost local and regional food production and create jobs and profit-making opportunities in rural communities.

 HGSF is based on the New Partnership for Africa’s Development (NEPAD)’s vision for nationally owned, sustainable programmes aimed at improving smallholder farmers' food security and the initiative was initially launched in 2003 when NEPAD began its HGSF pilot programme.